-- Complete the exercise - Ad any words you didn't get to your personal words list - Use the exercises as stimulation to help you to develop some vocabulary rich descriptions.
+- Ad any words you didn't get to your personal words list - Use the exercises as stimulation to help you to develop some vocabulary rich descriptions.

-Insert the words from the box into the correct sentence:
+Insert the words from the box into the correct sentence

-rowdy barked battered lark wither

-imitated counter Continued work badgered

-\\ on core skills

-We continue to

-work on core skills

-Khan's tenth birthday party expelled from the restaurant. throughout.
-We group was

-also encourage

-2. The new boy in nvited severa strong chilaren to keed the hope that it would

-- - - - - 3.
-The Major-Ger developing their

-1. Joe's team descriptions banks. ten goals.

-5. The girls went outside to ın.

-6. My enthusiasm for the task began to after the fifth hour.

-7. She couldn't the sight of seeing her son struggle and went to help him.

-8. Peter $$ $$ $$ $$ $$ $$ his mother until she finally relented and allowed him to eat the Jaffa cake.

-9. My mother uses a night cream to the signs of ageing.

-10. I my father by standing on a chair and using my deepest voice.

-© Learning Street 2016
+rowdy barked battered lark wither imitated counter Continued work badgered \\ on core skills We continue to work on core skills .
+Khan's tenth birthday party throughout.
+We group was xpelled from the restaurant. also encourage ?.
+The new boy invited severa strong Chilaren lo keed the hope that it would 311 ong 3.
+The Major-General developing their ł.
+Joe's team descriptions banks. ten goals. o.
+The girls went outside to ın. o.
+My enthusiasm for the task k began to after the fifth hour.
+7. She couldn't th ne sight of seeing her son struggl e and went to help him.
+3. Peter he Jaffa cake. his mother until she finally reler ited and allowed him to ea 9.
+My mother uses a night cred am to the sign s of ageing.
+O. I my father by standing on a chair and d using my deepest voice.